-The goal of the Master of Science in Data Analytics program is to produce highly-skilled and educated data analysts who can transform Big Data into usable information for decision makers across a variety of disciplines including business, healthcare and national security.
+The goal of the Master of Science in Data Analytics (MSDA) program is to produce highly-skilled and educated data analysts who can transform Big Data into usable information for decision makers across a variety of disciplines including business, healthcare and national security.

 The curriculum combines a blend of business, information technology, marketing, mathematics and statistics coursework.
 Core competencies include data analytic algorithms, predictive modeling, data architecture management and analytical interpretation.

 The program focuses on traditional business intelligence oriented analytics and provides students specialized expertise in the areas of data science management and data analytic algorithms.
 Students learn to analyze data sets and develop communication and visualization techniques to shares these insights within organizations.

 Drawing upon experiential learning, students will become data savvy professionals and learn the latest tools, techniques and applications used to transform data into meaningful information.
 Further, they will apply their education by performing real-world data analytics through intensive practicum coursework with strategic business partners.

 Critical Technology Studies Program

 As a member of the Intelligence Community Center of Academic Excellence, the UTSA College of Business is offering two options for MSDA students to participate in the Critical Technology Studies Program (CTSP) and receive specialized training regarding the intelligence community and the national security field.

 MSDA majors can elect to pursue the CTSP track which provides students with critical technology skills and allows them to specialize in intelligence studies by completing three national security courses and engaging in a hands-on practicum with UTSA’s government and industry partners working in the national security sector.